 Who should apply and entrance requirements

-The programme is suitable for graduates in a relevant discipline ( psychology, healthcare, social science etc,) with some experience in a caring/supportive role and a keen interest in working in the mental health field
+The programme is suitable for graduates in a relevant or appropriate discipline (psychology, healthcare, social science, etc,) with some experience in a caring/supportive role and a keen interest in working in the mental health field

 The programme is also suitable for those with considerable work experience/professional skills wishing to move toward establishing a new career in counselling and psychological therapy.